aki-3229-72dpi-3200x0

 More info

-The comic speaks directly at the Monnaie de Paris
+The comic talks cash at the Monnaie de Paris

-Once again, the Monnaie de Paris immerses us in the universe of pop culture, with a new playful and colorful exhibition centered around the 9th art: comics.
-And if the connection between money and comics seems distant to you, think again!
-Remember, Scrooge McDuck dives into his vault, the Daltons rob a bank, and Gaston Lagaffe declares war on parking meters.
-Overall, the institution showcases over two centuries of creation, featuring no less than 250 works from public and private collections.
+Once again, the Monnaie de Paris takes us into the world of pop culture, with a new playful and colorful exhibition about the 9th art: comics.
+And if the connection between money and comics seems distant to you, not at all!
+Remember, Scrooge dives into his vault, the Daltons rob a bank, and Gaston Lagaffe declares war on parking meters.
+Overall, the institution showcases over two centuries of creativity, featuring no less than 250 works from public and private collections.

 CLING!
 The comic speaks frankly